isomerpages/moe-dunearnsec/news/latest-news-and-announcements/_posts/2025-10-25-post-2026 Dunearn Secondary School Booklist.md

 variant: tiptap
 ---
 <p>Dear parents/guardians/students</p>
-<p>Please see the following links to download a copy of the booklist and
+<p>Please see the following links to download a copy of the booklist for
-suggested stationery for 2026.</p>
+2026.
+The stationery list will be made available on 27 Oct 2026.</p>
 <p><a href="/files/Textbook 2026/2026_Dunearn_Sec_Sec2.pdf" rel="noopener nofollow" target="_blank">Booklist for 2026 Sec 2 subjects</a>
 </p>
 <p><a href="/files/Textbook 2026/2026_dunearn_sec_sec3g1.pdf" rel="noopener nofollow" target="_blank">Booklist for 2026 Sec 3 G1 subjects</a>